 Read Isaiah 55:2-3.
-According to these verses, what four benefits come from listening to the Lord?
+According to come from listening to the Lord?
 Read Jeremiah 13:11.
-This verse indicates another benefit from listening to God.
-What is it?
+This verse listening to God.
+What is it? from

 "LISTEN TO ME"

 The loving, merciful and gracious God you are coming to know wants you to listen carefully to everything He says (Psalm 81:13).
 In the Bible, God admonishes us, more than almost anything else, to listen to Him.
 He wants us to listen to Him because it is the primary way He can bring blessing into our lives.
 The other voices we have listened to-our natural inclinations, various temptations-have not been able to deliver the satisfaction they promised.